 There is a hostel at Taranaki Base Hospital available for staff and students.
 Please contact Graeme Watts for further information firstname.lastname@example.org

 Download our hostel brochure here (PDF 440 KB)

-We welcome your enquiries and have a dedicated NETP/NESP coordinator who has oversight of the new graduate nurse clinical placements and is able to assist with your queries.
-You are welcome to visit and experience first hand the friendly nursing team.
+We welcome your enquiries and have a dedicated NETP/NESP coordinator who has oversight of the new graduate nurse clinical placements and can assist with your queries.
+You are welcome to visit and experience first-hand the friendly nursing team.

 For further details on the NESP programme please visit the Te Pou website: www.tepou.co.nz/initiatives/new-entry-to-specialist-practice-mental-health-and-addiction-nursing/47

 The following areas are likely to recruit NETP/NESP graduates for January 2022 (estimate numbers):

 - OPHRS/Stroke Unit (3)

 - Orthopaedics and gynaecology (3)

 - General Medicine (6)

 - Maternity Post-Natal (1)